Permafrost/TundraTN/README.md

 #### Inputs:

-* `$content` is string, byte array, input stream, or IData document content to be recognized by Trading Networks.
+* `$content` is string, byte array, input stream, [org.w3c.dom.Node] object, or `IData` document content to be recognized by Trading Networks.
 * `$namespace` is an optional list of namespace prefixes and the URIs they map to, used when `$content` is provided as an IData document to be serialized to [XML] with elements in one or more namespaces.